deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 `registryDockerCfg` must be Base64-encoded.

-You can use this helper script to generate `registryDockerCfg`:
+You can use the following script to generate `registryDockerCfg`:

 ```shell
 declare MYUSER='<PROXY_USERNAME>'